sbamihan/build/eBill/README.md

         "batchNo": 3107
     }
     ```
-2. Publishes `BILL-EXTRACTED` event to the event store based on data received from CC&B
+2. Publishes `BILL-EXTRACTED` event to the event store based on data received from CC&B.

+    Event data published in the event store should contain the original data posted from CC&B plus UUID and datetime it was created.
+The data should be similar to this.

+    ```json
+    {
+        "uuid": "65a2b726-1441-498e-84ca-58e0e1c80631",
+        "batchNo": 3107,
+        "creDttm": "2020-10-05T05:46:14.144+00:00"
+    }
+    ```

 ## Bill Stager